Distressed and disruptive student behavior

 - Wearing headphones or earbuds

-- If it is necessary to deal with a student's behavior during class, you should calmly whisper to the student that the behavior is disruptive and ask that he/she stop it.
+- If it is necessary to deal with a student's behavior during class, you should calmly whisper to the student that the behavior is disruptive and ask that they stop it.
 Example: “Your use of your cell phone is disrupting the class.
 Please end your conversation now and refrain from in-class phone calls in the future.”

 - If the disruptive behavior continues during either the present or some future class, warn the student (perhaps in private) that such behavior may result in student disciplinary action.
 Example: “I've already warned you about talking when I am speaking to the class.
 If you disrupt the class again in this manner, you will be referred to the Office of Judicial Affairs.”
 Try to deliver the message in a matter-of-fact tone without becoming loud or angry.